Barton Hill Farms: The History

 Barton Hill Farms is dedicated to bring outdoor fun and educational events to families in Central Texas.
 The history of the farm itself is fascinating, dating back to the 1830s, when it was first settled by Josiah Wilbarger, a survivor of an Indian ambush that left him scalped.
 I loved reading about the history of the land and area on the historical signs that are peppered throughout the farm.

-This year, the Barton Hill Farms corn maze is in honor of the 100th birthday of the Curtiss JN-4 biplane (Jenny) originally produced as a training aircraft for the U.S. Army.
+The Barton Hill Farms’ corn maze is ALWAYS a fun themed maze!
+Last year, the corn maze was in honor of the 100th birthday of the Curtiss JN-4 biplane (Jenny) originally produced as a training aircraft for the U.S. Army.
 A movie was made in 1974 close by the farm (in Elgin) called The Great Waldo Pepper and a little Jenny starred in the movie.
-Thus, this year’s maze is an ode to the Jenny!
+Thus, it was an ode to the Jenny!

 The maze is my family’s favorite thing to do here, as it is a challenge.
 There are different themed sets of clues to help you through the maze.
 I had never worked my way through a corn maze before when we tried it a years ago and was overwhelmed with how tall all the stalks were.
 It was extremely well done, with just the perfect amount of difficulty to make it challenging.
 We never got lost and we never wanted to give up.
 It really was a great family time.